Modality Alignment across Trees on Heterogeneous Hyperbolic Manifolds: Experiments

 \subsection{Few-shot setting results}

 We compare our method with MaPLe, PromptSRC, MaPLe + ProTeCt, and PromptSRC + ProTeCt methods in Table~\ref{tab:toscls_main}.
 Results show that our method significantly improves the performance of the compared methods in both 1-shot and 16-shot settings, demonstrating its effectiveness in modality alignment.
 Notably, in the 16-shot setting, our method achieves up to a $19.02\%$ improvement on LA, a $28.83\%$ improvement on HCA, and a $8.48\%$ improvement on MTA, indicating its ability to align the textual and visual modalities with the hierarchical semantic structures.
-We also compare our method with hyperbolic alignment methods, MERU~\citep{desai2023hyperbolic} and HyCoCLIP~\citep{palcompositional}.
-Results are presented in Table~\ref{tab:toscls_final}.
-Compared to the state-of-the-art HyCoCLIP method, our method achieves up to a $25.89\%$ improvement on LA, a $41.17\%$ improvement on HCA, and a $50.79\%$ improvement on MTA.
-The results demonstrate the limited ability of hyperbolic methods in aligning modalities with hierarchical semantic structures, highlighting the necessity of our method.
+See Appendix~\ref{append:comparison_with_hyp_align} for comparisons between our methods and other hyperbolic alignment methods.